JELSTUDIO/JEL_LLMradiotheater_Ollama/README.md

   - Ensure 16GB+ RAM to avoid slowdowns.
 - **Logs**:
   - Check `llm_conversation.txt` for dialogue history.
-  - Share console output, GUI text, or errors via GitHub Issues if problems occur.
+  - Share console output, GUI text, or errors via GitHub Issues if problems occur (Hopefully somebody smarter than me can then help.
+Or you can show the problem to an LLM and see if it can guide you further)

 ## Contributing
 Feel free to fork the repository, make improvements, and submit pull requests.
 Report issues via [GitHub Issues](https://github.com/JELSTUDIO/JEL_LLMradiotheater_Ollama/issues).